 - An item may have both independent and dependent sales.
 The total of this is designated as I&D in the classification analysis.

 The first iteration calculates the ABCD using either revenue, margin, or cost for items with independent customer demand in addition to Order Frequency and Accuracy.
 The second iteration extends the independent demand down through the components.
-The two iterations are summed and then paretoed as follows:
+The two iterations are combined and then classified as follows:

 - A Items: Top 80% of sales, margin, cost, or units of finished goods and, if applicable, the components within the A finished goods.

 - B Items: The next 15% of sales, margin, cost, or units.

 - C Items: The remaining 5% of sales, margin, cost, or units.

 - D Items: Items with no demand or consumption over the last 52 weeks.

 As noted above, a component that is dependent with low independent demand could be ranked as an A if it carries a significant cost component or is widely used across many independent demand items that are ranked as A. If the parent of the component has a higher classification than the component itself, the component will take on the classification of its parent.
 However, a component will never have a higher classification than its parents with independent demand.